Product certification: Certification marks and listings of certified products

-Product certifiers may choose to include much more information than that listed above, but ISO Guide 65 specifies the bare minimum which must be made available regarding the certification status of a product.
+Product certifiers may choose to include much more information than that listed above, but ISO 17065 specifies the bare minimum which must be made available regarding the certification status of a product.

 These listings are typically used by an Authority Having Jurisdiction (AHJ), such as a municipal building inspector, fire prevention officer, or electrical inspector, to compare the product's use or installation with the intent of the rating by testing.
 In order to comply with the code, the product listing must be "active", as products and companies can become "de-listed" due to re-testing showing that a product no longer meets qualification criteria, or a business decision by the manufacturer.

 The widespread availability of the Internet has led to a new kind of certification for websites.
 Website certifications exist to certify the website's privacy policy, security of their financial transactions, suitability for minors, among many other acceptability characteristics.
 In broadcast engineering, transmitters and radio antennas often must by certified by the country's broadcasting authority.
 In the United States, this certification was once called "type acceptance" by the Federal Communications Commission (FCC), and applied to most services except amateur radio due to its inherent homebrew nature.
 Today the FCC requires all testing of transmitters and antennas to be performed in a laboratory accredited to ISO 17025, with that laboratory being part of the overall organization that houses the Product Certification Body (TCB).

 Accreditation bodies

-The International Accreditation Forum (IAF) has a listing of all recognized Accreditation Bodies whose accreditations to the ISO Guide 65 standard are deemed equivalent.
+The International Accreditation Forum (IAF) has a listing of all recognized Accreditation Bodies whose accreditations to the ISO 17065 standard are deemed equivalent.
 From the IAF MLA informational page: